Mintbase/licensing-starter/README.md

 If collaborators or other royalty holders are not using a NEAR wallet yet, creators and publishers will be able to add them using an email or social media contact.

 Payments are automatically streamed to a custodial address where they will remain for future claims.

+### Core/Ongoing Improvements
+**Mintbase will provide this feature via its platform/APIs.**

+Transaction result captures are currently implemented in this demo.
+They will be abstracted away into the platform by the Mintbase team in the Near future.

 # What's next: SLiC Features